Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Algonquin Provincial Park

-One of my all-time favourite autumn drives is right through the park (on #60).
+One of my all-time favourite spots for fall colours in Ontario is right through the park (on #60).
 On one autumn trip there, I had to stop twice for moose.
 You can also prolong your visit by camping, cycling, or hiking within this beautiful setting.

 Don’t forget to stop at the Visitor Centre for yet another spectacular view.
 You can make this a nice loop tour by driving south of the park, through Haliburton, and back to Bancroft.